5.0 Oxygen equipment and supplies benefits list

 (client must meet ONE)

-• oximetry that demonstrates sustained desaturation (SpO2 less than 93%) or nocturnal oxygen desaturation (SpO2 less than 92% for 12% of the night)
+• oximetry that demonstrates nocturnal oxygen desaturation (SpO2 less than 92% for 12% of the night)

 • supplemental oxygen may be considered with a letter from the prescribing physician outlining the evidence for supplemental oxygen if the above criteria have not been met

-*special consideration will be given to children who are unable to tolerate room air testing
+* Special consideration will be given to children who are unable to tolerate room air testing.

 5.2.8 Palliative care